xbrlus/xbrl-api/templates/Leases/leaseTemplateGoogle.md

 * `Last`
 * `All`

-When the records are returned tha latest value reported will always be last.
+When the records are returned the latest value reported will always be the last value in the list.
 To get the latest value this parameter can be set to `last`.

 *dimensionCount*